dimsemenov/Magnific-Popup/website/documentation.md

   close: function() {
     console.log('Popup is closed');
   },
+  updateStatus: function(data) {
+    console.log('Status changed', data);
+    // "data" is an object that has two properties:
+    // "data.status" - current status type, can be "loading", "error", "ready"
+    // "data.text" - text that will be displayed (e.g. "Loading...")
+    // you may modify this properties to change current status or its text dynamically },
+  elementParse: function(item) {
+    console.log('Parsing element:', item);
+    // triggers only once for each item
+    // here you may modify URL, type, or any other data },

   // Only for ajax
   parseAjax: function(jqXHR) {
     console.log('Loading of ajax content finished.
 Object:', jqXHR);
-    // You can modify value of jqXHR.responseText here.
+    // Allows you modify value of jqXHR.responseText here.
 It's used as content for popup.
-  }
+    // jqXHR.responseText can be a String or a jQuery object }
 }
 {% endhighlight %}